Slipperboard/firmware/README.md

 nix develop
 ```

-This command drops you into a shell with PlatformIO, gcc and the tools used by the Makefile targets.
-From there, use `make build`, `make test` and the other commands as described above.
+This drops you into a shell with PlatformIO, gcc and the Makefile tools available.